Skip to content

 MCP Capabilities

-GitLab MCP Server implements 7 MCP protocol capabilities that enhance how AI assistants interact with GitLab.
-These capabilities go beyond basic tool calling to provide richer, more intelligent interactions.
+GitLab MCP Server implements 6 MCP protocol capabilities that enhance how AI assistants interact with GitLab, plus icon metadata on every tool, resource, and prompt.
+These go beyond basic tool calling to provide richer, more intelligent interactions.

 CapabilityDirectionWhat It Enables